dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 Just like how in test-driven development we'd expect our unit tests to initially all fail, we similarly expect our specification to not match the implementation.
-And just like in the TDD model, we'll know when we've got a working `Fizzbuzz()` solution: when Dafny verificaiton begins to succeed!
+And just like in the TDD model, we'll know when we've got a working `Fizzbuzz()` solution: when Dafny verification begins to succeed!

 ## Loop invariants and our first implementation

 Let's implement the core `Fizzbuzz()` logic.
-Since Dafny's a straighforward imperative programming language, we can implement it just like we would in Java or C#.
+Since Dafny's a straightforward imperative programming language, we can implement it just like we would in Java or C#.
 There are many different possible implementations but I'm going to stick with one that very closely resembles the specification: since the spec gives us